German Shorthaired Pointer Training Guide: Recall, Mouthiness, and Reward-Driven Focus

 Understanding these priorities can significantly enhance your training experience and contribute to a well-adjusted dog.

-However, many new GSP owners make common mistakes that stem from misunderstanding the breed's unique traits.
+However, many new GSP owners make common mistakes that stem from misunderstanding the breed's specific traits.
 Here are some pitfalls to avoid:

 -